Integrated Pest Management At Home

-- Seal the Possible Entryways of Pests.
-Schedule a regular check-up of the entire perimeter of your house.
+1. Seal the possible entryways of pests - Schedule a regular check-up of the entire perimeter of your house.
 Look for any ridges, holes, crevices, and broken shingles.
 Seal these immediately and make sure that pests cannot remove or destroy the lids.
 If you cannot do it alone, call for a local carpenter for a more effective outcome.
 Depending on the holes and crevices, the service could last half a day.

-- Clean as You Go.
-The most common way to prevent pests from entering your home is to clean as you go.
+2. Clean as you co - The most common way to prevent pests from entering your home is to clean as you go.
 Especially after eating, make sure that you clean every stain and crumbs from your dining area.
 Wash the dishes properly and remove any dirt from the drain.
 Furthermore, do not forget to wipe the stove, the table, and the compartments.
 Secure the lids of soy bottles, ketchup bottles, and many more.

-- Avoid Cluttering of Objects.
-Clutters provide an all-access hiding spot for pests.
+3. Avoid cluttering of objects - Clutters provide an all-access hiding spot for pests.
 To prevent any pest establishment, it is recommended to keep your things organized.
 Fix your things after every activity and never leave your belongings cluttered on the floor, couch, bed or tables.

-- Keep Humidity Low.
-Pests are relatively attracted to moist.
+4. Keep humidity low - Pests are relatively attracted to moist.
 To make your home unfavorable to pests, it is important to keep the humidity low.

-- Vacuum regularly.
-Regular vacuuming helps in removing crumbs from carpets, rubs, and crevices on floors.
+5. Vacuum regularly - Regular vacuuming helps in removing crumbs from carpets, rubs, and crevices on floors.
 It also helps reduce the population of ticks, cockroaches, fleas, and other pests.

-- Check any items coming into your home.
-Some pests such as ticks, bed bugs, and fleas latch on to grocery bags, second-hand appliances, and luggage to get into houses.
+6. Check any items coming into your home - Some pests such as ticks, bed bugs, and fleas latch on to grocery bags, second-hand appliances, and luggage to get into houses.
 Before you enter your home, make sure to check your bags for any sign of pests.

-- Check your clothes and shoes.
-Pests can also latch on to our garments.
+7. Check your clothes & shoes - Pests can also latch on to our garments.
 As much as possible, remove your shoes and change your clothes before lounging on the bed or the couch.
 You never know if there are bed bugs latched onto your clothes.
 Before you know it, you will be facing a full-blown pest infestation without proper prevention.

-- Use dryer for clothing and bedding.
-High heat is effective in killing eggs, larvae, and bugs.
+8. Use dryer for clothing & bedding - High heat is effective in killing eggs, larvae, and bugs.
 It pays off to invest in a dryer especially in woody areas.
 It helps prevent pests from establishing their habitats on your clothing compartment and bedding.

-- Do the laundry more often.
-Moths and cockroaches are attracted to sweat and stains on clothes.
+9. Do laundry more often - Moths and cockroaches are attracted to sweat and stains on clothes.
 To help prevent infestation, it helps to wash your clothes at least 2 to 3 times a week.
 It helps control the population of harmful moths inside your house.